seknox/trasa/website/docs/secret-vault/index.md

 ---

 TRASA uses Vault to store secret credentials and keys.

-First you need to initialise vault (one time only)
+First, you need to initialize Vault (one time only)
 * Go to Providers -> Secret Storage in dashboard
 * Click the Initialise button
 * Copy the keys and keep them safely

->If the trasa-server restarts, you need to decrypt the vault using any 3 of these 5 keys.
+>If the trasa-server restarts, you need to decrypt the Vault using any three of these five keys.

 Storing Service Credentials

-If the vault is in a decrypted state, you can use it to store service credentials like password and keys.
+If the Vault is in a decrypted state, you can use it to store service credentials like passwords and keys.

 * Go to services and click on the service you want to configure credentials
 * Go to “Manage Credentials” tab
 * Fill in username and password/key
 * Click on + sign to save
->From now on users won’t be asked for password while logging into this service
+>From now on, users won’t be asked for a password while logging into this service